Planning your procurement

 Fair application of time

-Explains the fair application of time to all interested suppliers.
+Explains the time period set by an agency must apply to all interested domestic and international suppliers.

 Minimum time periods by process